sfwolfphys/sfwolfphys.github.io/_posts/2021-04-16-combinations.md

 N = \sum_{d=1}^k { {n}\choose{k-d+1}} (k-d)!
 $$

-Here $$d$$ is an index that tells us how many digits are duplicated on each card.
+Here $$d$$ is an index that tells us how many digits are duplicated on a card.

 {% highlight r %}